Robust Beamforming Design for Intelligent Reflecting Surface Aided Cognitive Radio Systems with Imperfect Cascaded CSI: Simulation Results

 \subsection{Feasibility and Objective Evaluations}

 Fig. \ref{ft_delta} shows the feasibility rate and minimum transmit power versus the channel uncertainty level with various numbers of transmit antennas when $r=2$, $N=6$, $\Gamma=-80$ dBm and $\beta=0.05$.
-The feasibility rate is defined as the ratio of the number of feasible channel to the total number of channel generations, where the feasible channel means there exists a solution for the optimization problem under this channel generation.
+The feasibility rate is defined as the ratio of the number of feasible channel generations to the total number of channel generations, where the feasible channel generation means there exists a solution for the optimization problem under this channel generation.
 From Fig. \ref{feasrate_delta}, we can find that the feasibility rate decreases with the increase of both $\delta_g$ and the number of transmit antennas $M_t$.
 With the increase of $\delta_g$, the feasibility rate with large $M_t$ will reduce to zero more rapidly than that with small $M_t$.
 From Fig. \ref{transpow_delta}, the minimum transmit power will decrease with the increase of $M_t$, which is due to the following two reasons.
 The first one is that large $M_t$ improves the degrees of freedom which can be exploited to optimize the active beamforming at the ST. The second is that the PU-related channels become worse with the increase of $M_t$ and the IT imposed on PR becomes lower.
 The same results hold for $\delta_g$.
 With the increase of channel uncertainty, the PU-related channels become worse and more signal power is allocated to SUs, then the transmit power of ST can be reduced.
 Comparing Fig. \ref{transpow_delta} with Fig. \ref{feasrate_delta}, we can know that the values of the number of the transmit antennas and channel uncertainty level should be limited to achieve a good tradeoff between the feasibility rate and the ST's minimum transmit power in IRS-aided CR networks.
-Note that, in Fig. \ref{transpow_delta}, the blue solid line of STA doesn't complete the transmit power when $M_t=10$.
-This is due to the fact that the corresponding feasibility rate shown in Fig. \ref{feasrate_delta} becomes zero when the observation point in x axis is 0.2.
+Note that, in Fig. \ref{transpow_delta}, there is no value for the blue solid line of STA when $M_t=10$.
+This is due to the fact that the corresponding feasibility rate shown in Fig. \ref{feasrate_delta} becomes 0 when channel uncertainty level $\delta_g$ is 0.2.